-You’ll need documents showing the income you earned during the year prior to your legal aid application.
-For example, if you apply for legal aid in 2022, you must bring proof of income for 2021.
+The legal aid lawyer will determine your eligibility and can find you eligible before seeing any documents about your financial situation.
+However, you may have to show the income you earned during the year prior to your legal aid application.
+For example, if you apply for legal aid in 2024, you may have to provide proof of your income in 2023.
+To do this, you could provide your

-You must also bring documents to show your income for the current year.
+You could also bring documents to show your income for the current year.
+The documents depend on your personal situation:

 Situation